 - At one point, there's a scene in a police office where a woman, dressed as the 616 Scarlet Witch repeatedly yells "I'm not crazy!
 I'm not crazy!"

-- After brushing off Carol Danvers, and while smelling particularly badly, Kitty Pryde quotes Indiana Jones And The Raiders Of The Lost Ark at Peter.
+- After brushing off Carol Danvers, and while smelling particularly badly, Kitty Pryde quotes Raiders of the Lost Ark at Peter.

 - In Issue 154, when told that thinking of anything could destroy the surrounding area, Spidey asks what happens if he thinks of the Stay Puft Marshmallow Man.